 To test this, a study was devised wherein he and his owner, Aimee Morgana, were placed in separate rooms and recorded using synchronized video cameras.
 Aimee was shown several photographs which she studied for 2 minutes at a time.

 In the other room, N’kisi’s utterings were recorded and analysed for keywords relating to the pictures shown to Aimee.
-The score that N’kisi attained in this study was almost twice what would normally have been attributed to chance.

 About The African Grey Parrot As A Pet – A Demanding Commitment